 As Ameritas implements these automations, they find that, not only are sales and service processes improved, but that the tech pays for itself through the ongoing unit cost reduction.
 The cost curve changes.
 And they get both efficiency and effectiveness gains.

-What the Ameritas example shows, is that dedication to finding efficiencies enables end-to-end improvements that create superior digital customer experiences and build engagement‒ while stripping out technologic and business process complexities.
+What the Ameritas example shows, is that dedication to finding efficiencies enables end-to-end improvements that create superior digital customer experiences and build engagement‒ while stripping out technological and business process complexities.

 Taking a strategic approach is critical to digital transformation.
 Rather than merely implementing digital sales and service tools on top of legacy processes and technology, the best approach is to define clear objectives and strategy, assign appropriate resources and investment, and find the right technologies and partners to help you deliver on your goals.